Ellen DeGeneres Has No Interest in Interviewing Donald Trump

 In an unusual flip of the script, Today Show host Matt Lauer got to interview fellow talk show host Ellen DeGeneres during a visit to her set.
-The conversation quickly turned to the topic of the moment: the president.
-And DeGeneres, who's known for her charm and willingness to have on anyone from internet-famous kids to all kinds of celebrities, made it clear that she has no interest in speaking with Donald Trump.
+The conversation quickly turned to the topic of the moment: the President.
+And DeGeneres, who's known hosts anyone from internet-famous kids to all kinds of celebrities, made it clear that she has no interest in speaking with Donald Trump.

 "What's your relationship with Donald Trump, do you know him at all?
 Have you had a chance to interview him?"
 Lauer asked DeGeneres initially.